-101-4.1 Pavement removal.
+- 101-4.1 Pavement removal.
 The unit of measurement for pavement removal shall be the number of square yards removed by the Contractor at any depth including pavement and base courses.
 Any pavement removed outside the limits of removal because the pavement was damaged by negligence on the part of the Contractor shall not be included in the measurement for payment.
 No direct measurement or payment shall be made for saw cutting.
 Saw cutting shall be incidental to pavement removal.
-Dowel bar installation shall be incidental to pavement removal.

-101-4.2 Removal of Pipe and other Buried Structures.
+Dowel bar installation shall be incidental to pavement removal. - 101-4.2 Cold Milling.
+The unit of measure for cold milling shall be 2-inches of milling per square yard.
+The location and average depth of the cold milling shall be as shown on the plans.
+If the initial cut does not correct the condition, the Contractor shall re-mill the area and will be paid for the total depth of milling. - 101-4.3 Removal of Pipe and other Buried Structures.
 The unit of measurement for removal of pipe and other buried structures will be made at the contract unit price for each completed and accepted item.
 This price shall be full compensation for all labor, equipment, tools, and incidentals necessary to complete this item in accordance with paragraph 101-3.9.4.
 No separate measurement shall be made for underdrain cleanouts.
 Removal of underdrain cleanouts shall be incidental to removal of underdrain.

-101-4.2 Removal of Pavement Markings.
+- 101-4.4 Removal of Pavement Markings.
 The unit of measurement for removal of pavement markings will be made at the contract unit price for each completed and accepted item.
-This price shall be full compensation for all labor, equipment, tools, and incidentals necessary to complete this item in accordance with paragraph 101-3.9.5.

-101-4.2 Removal of Electrical Structures and Equipment.
+This price shall be full compensation for all labor, equipment, tools, and incidentals necessary to complete this item in accordance with paragraph 101-3.9.5. - 101-4.5 Removal of Electrical Structures and Equipment.
 The unit of measurement for removal of electrical structures and equipment will be made at the contract unit price for each completed and accepted item.
 This price shall be full compensation for all labor, equipment, tools, and incidentals necessary to complete this item in accordance with paragraph 101-3.9.6.